 The Company is a member of RPX Corporation's ("RPX") network of clients, who procure patent risk management services from RPX.
 On September 30, 2014, RPX signed an agreement on behalf of its members (including Extreme) with Selene to resolve the litigation cases against its members by Selene and to obtain a license for all RPX members to the 444 Patent and its foreign counterparts.
-As a result, the Company expects this case to be dismissed shortly without any further liability to Company.
+As a result, a Release Agreement was finalized on November 19, 2014 and the litigation was dismissed in US District court for the District of Delaware on November 20, 2014.